Bat Removal Keystone

 Is guano harmful?

-Is it safe for me to remove bats?
+Is it safe to remove bats myself?

 Most people will try removing these creatures themselves due to cost – please don’t do this as it’s incredibly dangerous; bats are known carriers of rabies and other zoonotic diseases(human transferable).

-The health risks associated with trying to remove them yourself are too high.
-Also, one must remember that one does need permits for handling these animals for any kind of relocation.
+It’s not worth the risk to try and remove them on your own as the health risks are too great.
+You must also remember that permits are required to handle these animals in any type of relocation.
 It is better to have a professional do the job than attempt it yourself.
 The time required is much less than the medical costs and other costs associated with bat-related diseases.

 Other Services in Keystone